KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-We have the function to update the score now, and it needs to be called when player passes a column.
-This function needs the score entity so we will pass it to `column_logic` with the constructor.
+The function must be called when the player passes a column.
+The function needs the score entity.
+Pass the function to `column_logic` with the constructor.

-First, have a class member for entity.
+The first step is to have a class member for entity.

 ```
 entt::entity score_entity_;
 ```

-Then fill it with the constructor.
+Then fill this with the constructor.

 ```
 // Column Logic System